Mycobank Taxonomy: Fungi, Dikarya, Ascomycota, Pezizomycotina, Pezizomycetes, Pezizales, Sarcosomataceae, Urnula

 But I also can't say I hunted hard or with much enthusiasm.
 Michael Kuo writes: "The devil's urn is not a tantalizing tidbit for your taste buds.... to be honest, I doubt you're going to try the devil's urn more than once."
-When I found a few of them, I grabbed the ones that weren't full of springtails (I wish I had a photo of these little buggers - I thought the mushroom was sending out a cloud of spores before I realized they were insects springing forth).
+When I found a few of them, I grabbed the ones that weren't full of springtails (I wish I had a photo of them; I thought the mushroom was sending out a cloud of spores before I realized they were arthropods springing forth).
 I did appreciate the scaly exterior, which was reminiscent of gold flakes on a chocolate cake.
 Back at home, I sloppily chopped them up and tossed them in a pan with some butter, cooked out their juices until I figured they had crisped a bit, and drizzled some salt on top.

 I think I took my first bite with a scowl and a humph, expecting them to be truly unpleasant.
 My face eased a bit as I chewed more and more - they were kind of chewy, in a satisfying way.
 The flavor was never gross.
 They were not bad, good even!
 Was I a "devil's devotee," in the language of Kuo?
 I turned out and the mushroom was already gone.
 My collection had been reduced to a spoonful, half of which was lost on me as I doubted its potential.